 - Enables faster reviews for permits and approvals.

 Nacht & Lewis has incorporated the use of BIM in multiple projects including the Elk Grove Unified School District James Rutter Middle School New Science Center.
-The New Science Center is linked to the existing campus with an interactive science courtyard, designed as a place for gathering, exhibits and experimentation.
+The new science center is linked to the existing campus with an interactive science courtyard, designed as a place for gathering, exhibits and experimentation.
 Each lab opens to its own outdoor learning court with fixed seating and area to roll out movable furniture for small group collaboration.

 BIM has improved the way teams collaborate.
 The software gives subconsultants and trade partners the ability to participate in any modifications simultaneously.
-With BIM, you can avoid clashes between peers by reviewing the model before construction begins, which will reduce the amount of rework and cut down cost.
+With BIM, you can avoid clashes between your peers by reviewing the model before construction begins, which will reduce the amount of rework and cut down cost.
 The section of a building below highlights the space above the ceiling.
-The application is used to ensure structure and HVAC will fit in the ceiling space for the James Rutter Middle School New Science Classroom.
+The application is used to ensure structure and HVAC will fit in the ceiling space for the James Rutter Middle School Science Classroom.

 Ultimately, BIM is a technical resource that will advance construction, reduce the amount of errors, allow users to communicate easily through visuals and increase profit.
 Not only is it useful for the ease in management between the design and construction team, BIM can help the client understand and visualize the entire process which results in high quality projects that meets their needs.
 Table 1, shows the relationship between the discipline and the perceived driving force for BIM implementation in educational facility projects.